Pathagoras Help System

 Here is an example:

 1.Create a document called "Will Interview."
-For this example, it will contain a single Options text block consisting of one multi-part question, with a series of document references enclosed within "<<" and ">>" brackets being the 'answers.
-However, it can contain anything you want.
+This document will contain a single Options text block consisting of one multi-part question, with a series of document references enclosed within "<<" and ">>" brackets being the 'answers.
+(It can also contain anything else you want.)

 <<*Options*!Family Structure!Married with one or more children/Married, no children/Single (divorced or never married), with one or more children/Single (divorced or never married), no children*<<Married with Children>>/<<Married no Children>>/<<Single with Children>>/<<Single No Children>>>>

-The 'administrative section (the text in blue) of the options block above provides 'questions' that will be presented to the end user when that user calls up the "Will Interview" document.
+The 'administrative section (the text in blue) provides 'questions' that will be presented to the end user when that user calls up the "Will Interview".
 The remainder of the text block provides the references to the document that will be called based on the selection made.
 The "<<" and ">>" marks surrounding the document names indicates that you intend a document (or glossary clause) by that name to be called.
 (Without those boundary markers, you would get just text.)
-(Please note that the coloring you see is for illustrative purposes.
-Colors are not required in the actual template or clause.

 Of course, there must actually be documents or glossary terms called "Married with Children.doc", "Married no Children.doc", etc. which respectively provide the text appropriate for "Married with one or more children", "Married, no Children" etc., wills.

 2.The answer to the options posed in the 'first' document will result in a call to an appropriate 'second' document.
-When the second document is called, it too will be processed for <<*Options/Optional*>> text blocks.
-These blocks can be 'terminal' questions or they can lead to additional documents in the Interview sequence.
+This second document can contain 'terminal' questions (the full Interview, as it were) or can lead to additional documents in the Interview sequence.
 There is no limit to the nestings and references that can be provided and performed.

 Notes: